aenglert42/mini_paint-circles/README.md

 WIDTH HEIGHT CHAR
 ```
 * _WIDTH_: The horizontal number of characters to use for the draw zone.
 An int that has to be bigger than 0 and smaller or equal to 300.
-* HEIGHT: The vertical number of characters to use for the draw zone.
+* _HEIGHT_: The vertical number of characters to use for the draw zone.
 An int that has to be bigger than 0 and smaller or equal to 300.
-* CHAR: The char used to fill the drawing zone (background).
+* _CHAR_: The char used to fill the drawing zone (background).

 The following lines of the file define the circles to be drawn.
 The format is as follows:
 ```
 TYPE X Y RADIUS CHAR
 ```
-* TYPE: Type of circle to be drawn.
+* _TYPE_: Type of circle to be drawn.
 Two options are possible: 'c' or 'C'.
 Character 'c' stands for an empty circle (only the border of the circle is drawn).
 Whereas the character 'C' stands for a filled circle.
-* X: The horizontal position of the center of the circle.
+* _X_: The horizontal position of the center of the circle.
 It is of type float.
-* Y: The vertical position of the center of the circle.
+* _Y_: The vertical position of the center of the circle.
 It is of type float.
-* RADIUS: The radius of the circle.
+* _RADIUS_: The radius of the circle.
 A float bigger than 0.
-* CHAR: The char used to draw the circle.
+* _CHAR_: The char used to draw the circle.

 #### Description
 The program must take one argument, the path to the "configuration-file".